 Slip and fall accidents account for roughly 1 million visits to the emergency room every year, and are the leading cause of workers’ compensation laws.
-The medical costs associated with slip and falls is approximately $70 billion per year.
+The medical costs associated with slips and falls are approximately $70 billion per year.

 In order to prevent slip and fall accidents, it is important to know why (and where) they occur.
 Read below to learn more about slip and fall accidents and how you can prevent them, courtesy of the personal injury lawyers at Stewart Law Offices.

 - Wet or uneven surfaces: it is estimated that more than half of all slip and fall accidents are caused by hazardous walking surfaces.

 - Weather conditions: rain, ice, and snow can instantly transform any surface into a slippery and dangerous one.